SDineshKumar1304/SDineshKumar1304/README.md

-- 🔭 I’m currently working as a Junior Data Scientist Intern at Innomatics Research Labs
+- 🔭 I’m currently working on Learning Java
+-  🤓 Ex Innominion ,Contributed as a Junior Data Science Intern !!!
 - 🔍 I’m interested in Artificial Intelligence, Machine Learning, and Data Science.

 - 🌱 Currently, I'm learning  to deploy the projects in cloud platforms.